HelloSpoon/HelloSpoon-Spark/README.md

 HelloSpoon-Spark
 =============

 **Work in progress... not ready yet!
+Really.

 This is a library created to control HelloSpoon robot DIY version.
 HelloSpoon is a mealtime companion robot intended to feed children and elderly